 Recognizing and Responding to a Transfusion-Associated Adverse Event

-It is the responsibility of those providing direct patient care to monitor the transfusion and report any signs or symptoms that might be indicative of a transfusion-associated adverse event.
-Policies and procedures should include definitions of signs and symptoms and instructions regarding action to be taken including discontinuation of the transfusion.
-AABB Standards require that the following steps be followed when a transfusion is discontinued and an adverse reaction suspected:
+Those providing direct patient care are responsible for monitoring the transfusion and reporting any signs or symptoms that might indicate a transfusion-associated adverse event.
+Policies and procedures should include definitions of signs and symptoms and instructions regarding actions to be taken, including discontinuation of the transfusion.
+AABB Standards require that the following steps be followed when a transfusion is discontinued and an adverse reaction is suspected:

-1. Check all labels and records to detect any identification or transfusion errors.
+1. Check all labels and records to detect identification or transfusion errors.

 2. Notify the transfusion service and the patient’s physician.